tyler55792/man-city-gaslighting-bot/README.md

 # Man City Gaslighting Bot
 As a Liverpool fan, I am very tired of Man City winning.
-So, I decided to build a twitter bot that posts daily celebrations of their greatest losses in history.
+So, I decided to build a twitter bot that posts daily celebrations of Man City's greatest losses in history.
 The goal is to slowly gaslight myself into thinking they are bad, and then maybe I will be able to happily watch the premier league again.

 [View the twitter account here](https://twitter.com/MGas56832) 👈